 Chapter One: Haunted

-Natasha Romanoff laid on her bed at the Avenger's new Compound in upstate New York.
-She'd been pardoned by the President after assisting the United States government with a covert operation in North Korea and returned to the Avengers, despite Tony's protests.
-"She's the same person that she always was, we were just dumb enough to believe she was anything else."
+"She's the same person that she always was; we were just dumb enough to believe she was anything else."
 His words echoed in her mind.
-Tony was upset with her, for good reason, but it was surprisingly hurtful having him to have such disdain for her.
+For a good reason, Tony was upset with her, but it was surprisingly hurtful having him have such disdain for her.

 But the sting of Tony's hatred for her was overshadowed, her teary eyes focused on the photobook in her hands.
 Natasha's heart pounded against her ribs as she stared at the picture of her and the baby boy in her arms.
 "I should have taken you and ran," She traced the outline of her boy's face.
 "Just seen how far I could get before they caught us."
-There were a lot of things she regretted but letting them take him from her was the hardest one to swallow.
+There were many things she regretted but letting them take him from her was the hardest one to swallow.
 Natasha downed the shot and set the glass on the nightstand.

 Her sorrow was interrupted by Vision entering her room through the wall.
 "We've talked about this."
 Natasha let out an irritated sigh and rubbed her eyes.
 Walls weren't something Vision seemed to concern himself with.

-"Yes," He nodded.
-"It's just, I can sense your distress from," He stopped, gesturing to his room on the other side of the wall.
+"Yes," The android nodded.
+"It's just I can sense your distress from-" He stopped, gesturing to his room on the other side of the wall.

 "We talked about that too, didn't we?"
 Natasha was less than pleased by her thoughts and feelings being read without her consent.

 Vision approached her bed.
 "It's not always voluntary, I'm afraid."
 The infinity stone's power was still not entirely under his control.
 He looked at the book in her hands.
 "May I?"
-He extended his hand, to which she simply passed him the book without a word.
+He extended his hand, to which she passed him the book without a word.
 "Your son?"
-He asked, already knowing the answer, as he looked at the pictures of the former assassin holding a baby.
-Which in itself was a tad disarming.
-Vision sat down on the edge of the bed glancing at the folded up note in the back of the book, a hand written note to her son, he assumed.
+He asked, already knowing the answer, as he looked at the pictures of the former assassin holding a baby, which in itself was a tad disarming.
+Vision sat down on the edge of the bed, glancing at the folded up note in the back of the book, a handwritten note to her son, he assumed.
 Naturally curious, he wanted to read it, but wouldn't ask.
 "What was his name?"
 Vision asked, handing the book back to her.

-Vision knew that humans were emotional creatures by nature, but Natasha had always seemed so in control of here, detached from them even.
-"Tonight must hold some sort of significance, for you to be in this kind of pain."
-Their eyes finally met, and he was trying his his best not to read her mind.
+Vision knew that humans were emotional creatures by nature, but Natasha had always seemed so in control of hers, detached from them even.
+"Tonight must hold some significance for you to be in this kind of pain."
+Their eyes finally met, and he tried his best not to read her mind.
 He wanted Natasha to tell him on her own.

 "It's his birthday."
 She swallowed hard, trying desperately to fight back the tears.
-"I can't even wish my own son a happy birthday."
-Natasha choked out the words, and tried to remember her training on suppressing her emotions but it was no use, her mind just went back to her son.
+"I can't even wish my son a happy birthday."
+Natasha choked out the words and tried to remember her training to suppress her emotions, but it was no use; her mind just returned to her son.

 Again Natasha laughed.
 "And if I managed to find him, what would I say?"
 She scoffed at the thought.
-"Hey kiddo, I know I haven't seen you since you were 3, and I doubt you remember me, but I'm your Mom."
+"Hey, kiddo, I know I haven't seen you since you were 3, and I doubt you remember me, but I'm your Mom."
 Natasha mocked the scenario.
-"No," She smiled her eyes focused on the twiddling of her own thumbs.
+"No," She took a shuddering breath, her eyes focused on the twiddling of her thumbs.
 "I never want my son to find out who I was."

-Vision understood now, that it wasn't just the daunting task of finding him.
+Vision understood now that it wasn't just the daunting task of finding him.
 Natasha knew that the whole world knew who she was now, and the idea of her own son rejecting her was beyond terrifying.
-"I can't force you to find him," Vision put a gentle hand Natasha's shoulder.
-"But, I think you need a little closure, if nothing else."
+"I can't force you to find him," Vision put a gentle hand on Natasha's shoulder.
+"But, I think you need a little closure if nothing else."
 The phone on Natasha's bedside table rang.

-"Damn it."
-She swore, clearing her nose and throat before answering the call and switching back to the emotionless spy facade she wore for the rest of the world.
+"Damn it," Natasha swore, clearing her nose and throat before answering the call and switching back to the emotionless spy façade she wore for the rest of the world.
 "Yes, Mr. Secretary?"
 She listened to him explain her next mission in silence, her and Vision's eyes locked while she listened.
-It was both impressive, and saddening to watch how good she was at hiding her feelings from everyone around her.
-"Yes, Mr. Secretary, Ill be on the next flight."
+It was impressive and saddening to watch how good she was at hiding her feelings from everyone around her.
+"Yes, Mr. Secretary, I'll be on the next flight."
 Natasha hung up and looked back at Vision.
 "I've just received orders to Afghanistan."
-Part of her wanted to stay here with Vision and talk about her son all night but Natasha couldn't refuse an order from Secretary Ross.
+Part of her wanted to stay here with Vision and talk about her son all night, but Natasha couldn't refuse an order from Secretary Ross.

 "Another night then, Agent Romanoff."

 Peter sat at his desk working on his science homework.
-He found school work to be little more than time consuming at this point.
-Even with his mind only half focused on anything other than being a hero he aced every test put in front of, but Mr. Stark had insisted he stay with his grade.
+He found school work to be little more than time-consuming at this point.
+Even with his mind only half focused on anything other than being a hero, he aced every test put in front of him, but Mr. Stark had insisted he stay with his grade.
 "Be 15 for a while."
 Peter almost rolled his eyes just thinking about it.
-It didn't matter what he did, he was still just a kid to them.
+It didn't matter what he did; he was still just a kid to them.

-He didn't fit in at home, and he didn't fit in with the hero's he idolized; and for the first time since his parents died, Peter felt alone.
+He didn't fit in at home, and he didn't fit in with the heroes he idolized; and for the first time since his parents died, Peter felt alone.

 The door to his room opened.
-"I see you actually stayed home tonight."
-Aunt May leaned on the door frame behind him.
-Peter could hear the old wood frame creak as she put her weight on it, the sound was like nails on a chalk board to him at that moment.
+"I see you stayed home tonight."
+Aunt May folded her arms and leaned on the door frame behind him.
+Peter could hear the old wood frame creak as she put her weight on it.
+The sound was like nails on a chalkboard to him at that moment.

 "Aunt May-" Peter began to protest.

-"No," She interrupted, pointing a finger at him.
-"No you're my nephew and I made a promise that I would keep you safe, and I can't do that if you're out there playing hero."
-At that Peter grabbed the laptop from his backpack and ripped it open.
+"No!"
+She interrupted, pointing her finger at him.
+"No, you're my nephew, and I promised that I would keep you safe, and I can't do that if you're out there playing hero."
+At that, Peter grabbed the laptop from his backpack and ripped it open.

 He jumped from his seat and threw his hands in the air.
 "That's it!"
 He exclaimed, grabbing his bag and heading for the window.